 Most Hamptons properties benefit from a monthly rhythm from April through November for ticks and mosquitoes together when both pests share the same edges.
 Our tick and mosquito program focuses on resting sites adults actually use, not only a wide broadcast across lawn center where few insects sit.

 We still ask you to keep children and pets off treated areas until everything is dry, as the label requires.
-If you have a koi pond or beekeeper neighbor, say so early so we can plan buffers you trust.
+If you have a koi pond or beekeeper neighbor, say so early when you use contact so we can plan buffers you trust.

 When BioBelt is the right conversation